 THIS CLASS DOES NOT HAVE A TEXTBOOK.
 This class uses Open Educational Resources (OERs) rather than a textbook.
 Each week in the Lessons tab you will have different readings/videos that you will read/watch to learn the weekly material.
 Students are encouraged to augment assignments and forums with outside readings of their interest.

-Week 8: Law and Ethics in Sports
+Week 8: The Future of Sports Finance